 #10 Try Some Authentic Belgian food

-For dessert, there are many Belgian chocolate shops to choose from, and each is known for its own unique flavours and combinations.
-Alternatively, we would really recommend trying a Belgian waffle!
-It’s a classic known around the world and an amazing dessert to enjoy on the go.
+There are many Belgian chocolate shops to choose from for dessert, and each is known for its unique flavours and combinations.
+Alternatively, we would recommend trying a Belgian waffle!
+It’s a classic known worldwide and a fantastic dessert to enjoy on the go.
 You can drizzle it with rich Belgian chocolate, load it with fresh fruit or sweet caramel sauce, or enjoy it plain!

 Leuven is a Wonderful Destination to Explore

-Belgium is an amazing country to visit.
-Whether you’re on a city break, on Erasmus, or Interrailing around Europe for the Summer, Leuven is the perfect place to experience Flemish culture at its finest.
+Belgium is a fantastic country to visit.
+Whether on a city break, on Erasmus, or Interrailing around Europe for the Summer, Leuven is the perfect place to experience Flemish culture at its finest.
 It is a great location for history, architecture and art lovers, as the mediaeval city is so well preserved.

-Leuven is a city that takes great pride in its appearance, and walking down its tidy streets will prove this.
-The city is walkable, with many attractions to explore during the day, from local markets to the wonderful M Museum.
+Leuven takes great pride in its appearance, and walking down its tidy streets will prove this.
+The city is walkable, and during the day, you can explore many attractions, from local markets to the wonderful M Museum.

-On the other hand, Leuven is known for its great nightlife scene.
+On the other hand, Leuven is known for its excellent nightlife scene.
 The Oude Markt is the perfect place to unwind with a coffee during the day or enjoy a night out in town, exploring its many bars.
-Whether you’re travelling with friends, family, or solo, you’ll have an amazing time exploring all that Leuven has to offer.
+Whether travelling with friends, family, or solo, you’ll have a fantastic time exploring all Leuven has to offer.

 Now that you have plenty of ideas on how to spend your stay in Leuven, why not brush up on your general knowledge by checking out our top 10 interesting facts about Belgium?
 If you have enjoyed this article, you may also like our other articles on destinations around the world, including: